 I receive quite a few questions about how to prepare and coat or paint our winch mount bumpers and FJ Camera Armor so I thought I would cover it a bit more here.
-We sell all of our products in bare steel but have started offering powder coating as well using a special Teflon infused powder.
+We sell all of our products in bare steel but have started offering powder coating in black, silver and other colors.

 First off, there is no right or wrong when it comes to coatings.
 I prefer paint vs powder coating simply because it’s easier to patch and match.
 However, many of our customers have powder coated theirs and it always turns out great.
 Many of you have coated your bumper with Linex or Rhino (or whatever polyurea you prefer) and that is a good way to go as well.
 Some like POR-15 which is another great solution, just make sure you topcoat it as it’s sensitive to UV and will turn gray then fail in a hurry.
 The main draw back to powdercoat and polyurea is that when you damage it you will need to take it back to the applicator to let them respray.
 Both are incredibly difficult to match for repairs.

 Recently I have started using Rustoleum’s Bed Spray.
 Now I wouldn’t really want to use it as bedliner, I don’t think it goes on thick enough or is tough enough but for a bumper coating it’s perfect.
 It has a slightly textured finish, is easy to patch and covers up gashes and scratches easily.
 Matches the factory FJ bumper cover well too if that is what you are working on.

 To prepare the bumper you will want to give it a good scuffing so the paint will adhere properly.
 A scotchbrite pad or, my favorite, a 3M Paint remover disc will do a great job of removing any flash rust (these come bare steel with a rust inhibitor coating) and will give a good finish for painting.
 But just about anything will work, sand paper, wire wheel or a flap disc.